IKI-Safeguards - Environmental and social standards

 - Safeguards standards: the environmental and social standards that projects must meet.
 The IKI applies the Environmental and Social Safeguards Standards of the Green Climate Fund (GCF), which currently uses the IFC Performance Standards on Environmental and Social Sustainability.

 - Safeguards policy: the document that sets out the principles and procedures to ensure environmental and social standards.
+The Safeguards policy was subject to a public consultation process prior to its publication.

 - Exclusion criteria: includes a variety of activities not funded by the IKI as they are either too risky to ensure compliance with environmental and social standards or are not ethically justifiable.

-- Complaint mechanism: The IKI Indipendent Complaint Mechanism is a tool which persons adversely affected by the project’s activities can use to report any breach of the environmental and social standards.
+- Complaint mechanism: The IKI Independent Complaint Mechanism is a tool which persons adversely affected by the project’s activities can use to report any breach of the environmental and social standards.
 This provides for external monitoring.

 For the design of projects, it is crucial to follow the guiding principles.
 These include: